English

 1. Colosseum – Rome’s Gladiatorial Arena

-Completed in AD 80, the Colosseum stands as the world’s largest ancient amphitheatre and Rome’s most iconic landmark.
-Once hosting epic battles between gladiators and wild animals, this engineering marvel could seat up to 80,000 spectators.
-Despite centuries of earthquakes and looting, it remains a symbol of Roman might and resilience.
+Completed in AD 80, the Colosseum remains the world’s largest ancient amphitheatre and one of the most visited tourist attractions in Rome.
+Once hosting spectacular gladiator fights, mock sea battles, and public spectacles, this architectural marvel could accommodate up to 80,000 spectators.
+Despite suffering damage from earthquakes and stone looting, it still stands as a testament to Roman engineering and imperial power.

 Visit Info